 Once done, you’ll be given a cloth bandage that they will put over your eye for good measure and you’re done.
 Wait 2 hours minimum before you remove the bandage.

-How long does a chalazion surgery take?
+How long does a chalazion surgery last?

 All in all, the actual incision part with your eyelid exposed takes 10 minutes.
 But if you factor in all the prep time it’s a 45 minute out patient procedure.